mearns/token-stream-analysis/README.md

 B --(N+K)-- C   // Indicates that an output channel from Action B connects
                 // as a non-inhibiting input to action C with a channel delay which
                 // is no less than N.
+C *--()-- >     // Indicates that any number of output channels can be attached to
+                // action C.
 ```

 Analysis as follows: